adasegroup/adasegroup.github.io/_content/_projects/neuro/2020-01-01-ml-models-reproducibility-validation-for-MR-img-recognition.md

   - Moscow Research and Clinical Center for Neuropsychiatry
   - Institute of Higher Nervous Activity and Neurophysiology

-venue: International Conference on Computer Vision 2019
+venue: International Conference on Machine Vision 2019 (ICMV2019)
 to_front: True

 abstract: "In the present work, we introduce a data processing and analysis pipeline, which ensures the reproducibility of machine learning models chosen for MR image recognition.
 The proposed pipeline is applied to solve the binary classification problems: epilepsy and depression diagnostics based on vectorized features from MR images.
 This model